Windows 10 Keeps Restarting [SOLVED]

 3) External devices

-Remove ALL of the external devices from your computer to see if it fixes the computer-keeps-restarting problem.
+Remove ALL of the external devices from your computer to see if it fixes the Windows 10 keeps restarting problem.
 If yes, then insert them back one by one until you pinpoint the exact one.